 Cooking Class and Wine Tasting

 For Roisin’s birthday, I gifted her a Cooking Class with the Chef at Tiberini in Montepulciano.
-This was located at Tiberini Vineyard where we spent the morning learning to cook authentic Pasta and Tuscan dishes.
+This was located at Tiberini Vineyard, where we spent the morning learning to cook authentic Pasta and Tuscan dishes.
 Professional chef (Samuel) and Grandma Dima supervised and guided our experience.
-It started by meeting the welcoming Tiberini family over an Espresso before starting to prep veg and slow cook the main course.
-Then the fun begins by making 2 different types of Pasta, an Egg Pasta Pici and a Flour-based Ravioli.
-It was incredible fun rolling out and making the pasta with light competition and sampling the wines from the vineyard as we cooked.
-It wouldn’t be an Italian cooking class without learning how to make Tiramisu!
+It started by meeting the welcoming Tiberini family over an Espresso before starting to prep veg and slow-cook the main course.

-Once the cooking was complete, we had a tour of the wine cellar and making process (unfortunately it was raining so not through the vines themselves).
-The Tiberini family enjoyed our cooking skills for lunch along with bottles of wine.
-The dishes were very flavoursome and (unbiased of course), my Spinach and Rocotta Ravioli was the best.
+The dishes were very flavoursome and (unbiased of course), my Spinach and Ricotta Ravioli was the best.
 Every dish was paired with a Tiberini wine to appreciate different flavour profiles and combinations.
 The owner of the Vineyard, Luca, was a wonderful host and very wise as he taught us about the laid-back Tuscan lifestyle and how to appreciate the simple things in life.
 After many glasses of wine and a great lunch, we brought several bottles and said farewell.
-This experience made my Best Travel Moments of 2024 and I would highly recommend the Tiberini vineyard!
+This experience made my Best Travel Moments of 2024, and I would highly recommend the Tiberini vineyard!

 Montepulciano

-After the vineyard tour and cooking class, we went to see Montepulciano despite the rain and inbound storm.
-Montepulciano is a medieval and renaissance hilltop town known for its world-famous wine-making region.
+After the vineyard tour and cooking class, we went to see Montepulciano despite the rain and impending storm.
+Montepulciano is a medieval and Renaissance hilltop town known for its world-famous winemaking region.
 In particular, the Vino Nobile red wine is what the town produces best.
-The walk up the cobble streets is fairly steep towards the main square with wine shops seemingly everywhere.
-There are some great viewpoints of the vineyards all around Montepulciano that are worth seeing around town.
-The drive from Montepulciano was precarious due to a thunderstorm and torrential rain along the sweeping narrow roads but luckily quiet.
-We had another quiet evening after a long day out and cooked a simple homemade meatball dinner.
+The walk up the cobble streets is fairly steep towards the main square, with wine shops seemingly everywhere.

-Day 4 – Pienza & Val D’Orica
+Day 4 – Pienza & Val D’Orcia

-Val D’Orica Gladiator Run
+Val D’Orcia Gladiator Run

-I was most excited about visiting Pienza to see Val D’Orica in full.
-The weather was perfect to get photographs of the landscape made famous by Russell Crowe in Gladiator.
-The plan was to drive the 10mins to Pienza and then run along the gravel tracks to the viewpoints and get some pics with our phones (No Fujifilm for this one).
 We jogged through the beautiful Pienza and found our way to the Corsignano Church before trail-running down to the famous photography spot.
 It was one of my favourite runs along the tracks with the green fields, cypress trees lining the roads, blue skies and hills in the distance.
 After the rain, however, we didn’t expect the track to turn to shoe-coating clay and turned the run into a trudging walk.
 Eventually, we reached the next road as the day warmed up and enjoyed a gentle pace back to Pienza.

 Tip: Go Early for Gladiator Photos!
 We ran at 7:30 and beat the crowds there